ConsumerDataRight/mock-register/README.md

   - A user interface may be added at some time in the future to provide user friendly access to the repository data.
   - Contains `loopback` dummy Data Recipient endpoints used for testing purposes.
 - Repository
-  - A SQLite database containing Register metadata.
+  - A SQL database containing Register metadata.

 ## Technology Stack

 The following technologies have been used to build the Mock Register:
-- The source code has been written in `C#` using the `.NET 5` framework.
+- The source code has been written in `C#` using the `.Net 6` framework.
 - The Identity Provider is implemented using `Identity Server 4`.
 - The TLS and mTLS Gateways have been implemented using `Ocelot`.
-- The Repository utilises a `SQLite` instance.
+- The Repository utilises a `SQL` instance.

 # Testing